jhpyle/docassemble/_docs/functions.md

 The `flash()` function displays a notification at the top of the screen, using the standard [Bootstrap] notification style.

+{% include side-by-side.html demo="flash" %}

+The first parameter is the message itself, and the second parameter is the optional priority.

 The available priorities are:

 <div class="panel panel-default">